nikunjthebest/Rust-Ddos/README.md

 Just Download the .exe file.
 Enter the Url and Ddos with Consent.

+## System Requirements

+This code continues to take more and more ram till it is run.
+So please monitor your ram usage and close the program when needed.

+- **Minimum**: 8 Gb ram , 8 core cpu , 100 Mbps internet connection.

+- **Recomended**: 16 Gb ram , 20 core cpu , 300 Mbps internet connection.

 ## Legal Implications

 Before using or sharing this code, it is essential to understand and comply with the legal implications:

 - **Consent**: Always obtain explicit consent from the recipient before using this code.
-Sending unsolicited emails can be considered spam and may violate applicable laws.
+Remember DDos attacks are punishable by law.

 - **Ethical Use**: Use this code responsibly and ethically.
 It should not be used to harm, harass, or engage in any malicious activities.